-Tuition and Fees -
+Tuition and Fees.

-A detailed outline of tuition and fees, due dates, payment options and the tuition refund policy guidelines may be found in the course schedule booklet and on webservices.
+A detailed outline of tuition and fees, tuition payment due dates, payment options and the tuition refund policy guidelines may be found in the course schedule booklet and on the College's website at www.essex.edu/bursar.